Skip to content

 Content Director

-John “Snap” Kraus is a spaceflight photographer with eight years of experience capturing rocket launches and other spaceflight operations worldwide for a variety of media publications and space entities.
+John “Snap” Kraus is a spaceflight photographer with nine years of experience capturing rocket launches and other spaceflight operations worldwide for a variety of media publications and space entities.
 In his role as Content Director of Polaris, Kraus is responsible for photographing campaign milestones and sharing the Polaris story via social media.

 Sarah Grover